GSA/idmanagement.gov/_implement/scl-ssh.md

 ## SSH from macOS

-{% include alert-warning.html content = "Network administrator privileges are needed to use SSH for remote access." %}
+{% include alert-warning.html content="Network administrator privileges are needed to use SSH for remote access." %}

 There are two options for configuring SSH clients to use a PIV/CAC device as the SSH key store: